Skip to content

 Auto-Fix

 django-query-doctor can automatically apply the fixes it prescribes by modifying your Python source files.
-This page explains how the auto-fix system works, what fix types are supported, and how to use it safely.
+This page explains how the auto-fix system actually works, what it can and cannot do, and how to use it safely.

 How It Works